 Terrestrial planets may be essential to life because of their solid or liquid surfaces.
 Interior structure models estimate the radius of terrestrial planets with given masses and compositions.
 Such models are important in several ways.
 For example, for planets whose mass and radius are well determined through observation, their interior structure and composition can be roughly constrained by comparing observed values with planet model.
 Planet interior structure also determines the tidal energy dissipation rate of planets, which is required to study the dynamical and tidal evolution of close-packed planetary systems, such as TRAPPIST-1.
 Additionally, the late stage of planet formation involves extensive collisions between Mars-sized embryos, which is typically modeled through N-body simulations.
 The collision timescale, is dependent on the embryo radii.

-Figure 9 shows planet mass-radius relation plot for two-layer models.
-The model uses the new water ice EOS are shown by the solid mass-radius curves.
-To propagate the uncertainty from EOS fitting to the planet radius, we repeat the calculation of each planet mass-radius curve 1000 times with randomly chosen posteriors of EOS fitting parameters generated by MCMC.
-The narrow bands enclosed by the dash-dotted lines surrounding the solid lines indicate the 1σ error bar only considered the statistical uncertainty of EOS fitting.
-Dotted curves show the result from Zeng et al. 2016, which considered the effects of planet interior temperature variations.
-The dashed curves show a more direct comparison to our results by removing the temperature dependence.
-Planets whose radii and masses are measured to better than ~10% and ~20% respectively are plotted and color-coded by their surface temperatures.
-The planet information are taken from NASA Exoplanet Archive, TEPCat and thereafter.
-The inset plot shows the percent difference in isothermal planet radius due to EOSs (solid line with dashed line).
+Motivated by our collaboration with high-pressure physicists at UNLV, who significantly improved the measurement accuracy of the phase diagram and EOS of water ice, we utilized MAGRATHEA to investigate how uncertainties in experimental EOSs affect predictions of planetary interiors.
+Figure 11 shows a mass-radius relation plot for two-layer models, with solid mass-radius curves representing models that incorporate the new water ice EOS.
+To propagate the uncertainty from EOS fitting to the planet radius, we recalculated each planet mass-radius curve 1000 times, using randomly chosen posteriors of EOS fitting parameters generated by MCMC.
+The narrow bands enclosed by the dash-dotted lines surrounding the solid lines indicate the 1σ error bar, which accounts only for the statistical uncertainty of EOS fitting.
+Dotted curves show the result from Zeng et al. (2016), which considered the effects of planet interior temperature variations.
+The dashed curves provide a more direct comparison to our results by removing the temperature dependence.
+Planets whose radii and masses are measured to better than ~10% and ~20%, respectively, are plotted and color-coded by their surface temperatures.
+The inset plot illustrates the percent difference in isothermal planet radius due to EOSs (solid line with dashed line).
 The increased planet radius suggested by the new EOS is larger than the radius uncertainty of many planets.
-Thus, the contribution of the atmosphere or of water content to the planet structure for planets such as π Mensae c, Kepler 10c, and EPIC 246471491b may be less than previously inferred.
+Consequently, the contribution of the atmosphere or water content to the planet structure for planets such as π Mensae c, Kepler 10c, and EPIC 246471491b may be less than previously inferred.